-NOTE: This blog follows the traditional one-year Prayer Book calendars/lectionaries.
+NOTE: Posts on this blog are based on the traditional one-year Prayer Book calendars/lectionaries.

 Wednesday, December 31, 2025